sofy logo

 Automated deployment

-In software engineering, testing and releasing changes and updates can develop stability issues.
+In software engineering, testing and releasing changes and updates can result in stability issues.

 Automated delivery of code changes made to production or staging environments makes mistakes less likely, giving teams greater control over the development process and streamlining the implementation of bug fixes, updates, and other important changes.

-By taking advantage of existing automation techniques, continuous delivery allows teams to make sure their products are shipped on time and bug-free.
+By taking advantage of existing automation techniques, continuous delivery allows teams to ensure their products ship on time and bug-free.
 The automated staging, testing, and deployment of code free up teams to focus their efforts on more important issues.

 Shared integrations